segmentio/segment-docs/src/connections/destinations/catalog/snapboard/index.md

 You can then create any tool you want by hooking up the data to the cards/components (inputs, sliders, tables, charts, forms, todos, calendars, gallery, etc).

 This destination is maintained by Snapboard.
-For any issues with the destination, [contact their team](mailto:calum@snapboard.io).
+For any issues with the destination, [contact the Snapboard Support team](mailto:calum@snapboard.io).

 {% include content/beta-note.md %}